 Service by publication is governed by O.C.G.A. § 9-11-4 (e)(1) only in the event that only after due diligent defendant cannot be located.
 Legal system is designed to ensure that each party in a lawsuit is protected by due process, which requires giving a notice and a right to a fair hearing.
 Your divorce decree can be set aside later if the defendant’s right to due process is violated.

-The missing spouse will get one week after the last publication of notice to respond.
-Failure to respond will result in the Court classifying the divorce under uncontested category.
+The missing spouse will get thirty (30) days after the last publication of notice to respond.
+Failure to respond will result in the court classifying the divorce under uncontested category.
 You will get an opportunity, if interested, to schedule a hearing to finalize the action.
 The Court Clerk will send the notice to the newspaper where the Publication is put, but you will have to pay the cost.
 The usual cost of the publication is approximately $80 in addition to the court’s base divorce filing fee.
-The whole process will take about two to three months.
-It is always important to keep in mind, although the court will have the discretion to grant the divorce in by publication action, the Court does not have the discretion to make decisions regarding child custody, child support, or property division.
+The whole process will take about two to four months.

 Documents Required in State of Georgia for Service of Divorce by Publication